kevinlo123/rails-blog/README.md

 # Travel Blog
-An open Travel Blog open to the public.
+An Travel Blog open to the public.

 **Link to project:** https://rails-travel-blog.herokuapp.com/